dvrogozh/notebook/huggingface/transformers-with-pytorch-xpu.md

 DEVICE_COUNT_FN = torch.xpu.device_count
 ```

-After that tests can be executed as follows:
+* After that tests can be executed as follows:

 ```
 cd /path/to/transformers/clone/copy
 TRANSFORMERS_TEST_DEVICE_SPEC=spec.py python3 -m pytest --pspec tests/
 ```

+> [!NOTE]
+> Some Transformers tests depend on `torchvision` built with `libPNG`.
+Install on Ubuntu with `apt-get install libpng-dev`, then rebuild `torchvision` and rerun affected Transformers tests.

 # Using with PyTorch 2.5